We received the following inquiry from a new faculty member.

 Ending the Class

-Ask each student to give voice to their significant learning from the class time.
+Ask each student to voice their significant learning from the class time.
 Require everyone to speak.
 I call this a Lightning Round of Significant Learning and let students know at the beginning of class that they are responsible for quickly reporting their significant learning for the day to the whole class.

 Benefit: This ending of the class activity cultivates an equitable classroom environment by giving all the students time to speak.